Skip to content

 Did You Know?

-Godwits can shrink their digestive organs by up to 25% during migration!
+Godwits can shrink their digestive organs during migration, and other organs too, with the total reduction across all organs reaching around 50%!
 They literally rebuild their bodies to be perfect flying machines.
 No human technology can do this!

 Day 3: Sleeping While Flying